bfv/xrefcli/README.md

 The tools is built around repositories.
 The flow is:

 - initialize a repository with `xref init...`
-- parse the directory with `.xref` files
+- `xref parse` the directory with `.xref` files
-- search for field and table references
+- search for field and table references with `xref search...`

 ## `xref` commands